 # Bachelor of Music [[4.2.0 What are Progression Maps?|Progression Map]]

-These competencies/outcomes are intentionally **broad and non-instrument specific** as those variables are more clearly defined by our [[4.3.0 What are Proficiency Minimums|Proficiency Minimums]], which guide student through a progression of skills across various instruments that *relates* to these larger outcomes.
+These outcomes are intentionally **broad and non-instrument specific**.
+Instrument-specific skills are defined by our [[4.3.0 What are Proficiency Minimums|Proficiency Minimums]], which guide students through progressions that *relate* to these larger outcomes.

 ### Semesters 1-2 (MUSA 127 & 128)